Original CD/cassette release: May 20, 2003

 This is perhaps the closest Al has come to not getting an album done on time.
 The release date was announced before the parodies and polka were recorded and mixed.

-At the time of its release, the span between Running With Scissors and Poodle Hat marked the longest wait between ALbums: 1,421 days, just forty days short of four whole years.
-That record would be broken in 2011 with the release of Alpocalypse after nearly a five-year wait.
+Yet, the span between Running With Scissors and Poodle Hat marks the longest wait between ALbums: 1,421 days, just forty days short of four whole years.

 The cover is themed around the New York City subway system, with the title lettering being comprised of the logos for the individual NYC subway lines.
 However, not every letter in the alphabet represents an actual subway line, so some of the letter logos had to be newly created for the title.
 Also, there is no one direct line from Times Square to the Brooklyn Bridge.